Citation, DOI, disclosures and article data

 Mycoplasma pneumonia is a type of community-acquired pneumonia caused by the organism Mycoplasma pneumoniae.
+It is usually grouped under atypical pneumonia.

-- immune haemolytic anaemia
+- immune hemolytic anemia

 - pericarditis and myocarditis